 Social Research Center studied the opinion of 1,121 respondents

-The Social Research Center conducts public opinion surveys, studies social dynamics, new trends, obtains the results through the surveys and prepares analytical documents.
+The Social Research Center conducts public opinion surveys, as well as studies social dynamics of latest trends, and delivers analytical report accordingly.

 Although 71% of people plan to visit there, 21.6% is neutral.
 12.5% of Baku residents visited the park, which is more than twice as much as in other regions.

 As a result of resumed military operations between the Azerbaijani and Armenian Armed Forces on September 27, 2020, the Azerbaijani Army liberated 7 regions, as well as the most important positions of Upper Karabakh- Shusha, Khojavend, some villages of Khojaly, Talish settlement, Hadrut and Sugovushan.
 The reconstruction and migration in the liberated lands is currently one of the main issues in the political and social spheres.
 In an opinion poll conducted by the Social Research Center, the respondents’ intention to visit the liberated lands were studied.

 In case of full restoration of infrastructure, 67.1% of respondents said they would visit these places immediately, and 18% said they would visit them in a few months.
 Almost one in 10 people said they intended to visit the liberated lands only a few years later.
 Only 5% of the participating states said they would visit the country after security measures were taken and the areas cleared of mines.
 As the age and monthly income level increase, the weight of those who want to visit the liberated lands immediately increases.
 People completed secondary and high education are more willing to visit than those in other education groups.
 Guba-Khachmaz and Lankaran regions draw attention to the indicators that reflect the intention to go to the liberated lands in the near future.
 Shusha (85%), Kalbajar (53%) and achin (44.5%) were the most popular destinations for 861 respondents.

 Public attitude to mass-vaccination